seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

         <figcaption align="left"> <b>Figure 2</b> - The Three Plots of a Seldonian Experiment shown for the gridworld environment with a softmax agent.
 A behavioral constraint, $J\_{\text{pi_new}} \geq -0.25$, is enforced with $\delta = 0.05$.
 Each panel shows the mean (point) and standard error (shaded region) over 20 trials of a quantity for the Quasi-Seldonian model (QSA, blue), plotted against the number of training samples as determined from the data fraction array.
 (Left) the performance of the new policy evaluated on the ground truth dataset.
 (Middle) the fraction of trials at each data fraction that returned a solution.
 (Right) the fraction of trials that violated the safety constraint on the ground truth dataset.
 The black dashed line is set at the $\delta=0.05$ value that we set in our behavioral constraint. </figcaption>
     </figure>
 </div>
-The performance of the obtained policy increases steadily with increasing number of episodes.
+The performance of the obtained policy increases steadily with increasing number of episodes provided to the QSA.
 The QSA does not always return a solution for small amounts of data, but at $\sim10^3$ episodes it returns a solution every time it is run.
 This is desired behavior because for small amounts of data, the uncertainty about whether the solution is safe is too large for the algorithm to guarantee safety.
-The QSA fails only for very small amounts of data ($\sim5$ episodes), which can happen because it is quasi-Seldonian, i.e., the method used to calculate the confidence bound on the behavioral constraint is not appropriate for very small amounts of data.
-Given more than 5 episodes, the QSA never violates the behavioral constraint on the ground truth dataset.
+The QSA always produces safe behavior (failure rate = 0).
+For very small amounts of data ($\lesssim10$ episodes), the algorithm may have a non-zero failure rate in your case.
+This can happen because the algorithm we are using here is quasi-Seldonian, i.e., the method used to calculate the confidence bound on the behavioral constraint makes assumptions that are only reasonable for relatively large amounts of data.
 </p>
 <h3>Summary</h3>
 <p>
-In this tutorial, we demonstrated how to run a quasi-Seldonian reinforcement learning algorithm with the Seldonian Toolkit.
-We defined the Seldonian machine learning problem for an simple gridworld problem with a softmax agent.
+In this tutorial, we demonstrated how to run a quasi-Seldonian offline reinforcement learning algorithm with the Seldonian Toolkit.
+We defined the Seldonian machine learning problem in the context of a simple gridworld environment with a softmax policy parameterization.
+The behavioral constraint we set out to enforce was that the performance of the new policy must be at least as good as a uniform random policy.
 Running the algorithm using the Seldonian Engine, we found that the solution we obtained passed the safety test and was therefore deemed safe.
 To explore the behavior of the algorithm in more detail, we ran a Seldonian Experiment.
 We produced the Three Plots: performance, solution rate, and failure rate as a function of number of episodes used to run the algorithm.
-The softmax agent's performance is improved as more episodes are used.
-The algorithm needs close to 1000 episodes before it can return a solution every time,
+We found expected behavior of the algorithm: the performance of the obtained policy parameterization improved as more episodes were used.
+When small amounts of data were provided to the algorithm, the uncertainty in the safety constraint was large, preventing the algorithm from guaranteeing safety.
+With enough data, though, the algorithm returned a solution it guaranteed to be safe.
+Importantly, the algorithm never returned a solution it deemed to be safe that actually was not safe according to a ground truth dataset.
 </p>

 </div>